IPv6/haxe-gltf-pffanim2d/README.md

 # Blender setup details
 - Recognizable objects: Empties for grouping and simple Mesh objects (quad, 4-vert plane) for starling sprites
 - Empties && Quads must be arranged in Blender XY-plane (for top-down view)
+  - In world coords, root empty should not have any rotations/scales
 - Quads may have unlit textures - quad material image applied as Texture for corresponding starling node (by default)
 - Quad can have axis-aligned offset from object origin - offset converted to Sprite pivot (by default)
 - Quad/Empty can have custom props - they are loaded and can be used for customizing starling node creation